 Left unchecked, these noise levels can become difficult to control, potentially causing hearing damage, and more.
 The good news is that you have multiple options to reduce dot peen marking noise if you’ve determined there’s a potential hazard.
 So if you thought PPE (personal protective equipment) was the only answer, think again.

 Your plant’s decibel levels don’t have to keep you up at night (literally and figuratively speaking).
-Learn how you can control industrial noise AND get the deep, permanent marks your industry requires.
+Learn how you can achieve quiet marking AND get the deep, permanent marks your industry requires.

 It’s well known that manufacturing products creates various levels of noise.
 But just how loud is too loud?